 First, as the above section notes, different building and safety standards will apply.
 If the tiny house is built on a permanent foundation, the CBC will apply.
 If it is built on a trailer with wheels, it will likely meet the definition of a park trailer or recreation vehicle (“RV”) and as a result, ANSI and NFPA standards will apply.

-However, a tiny house on wheels that meets the definition of an RV may not.
+However, a tiny house on wheels that meets the definition of an RV might not.
 Instead, the RV may qualify for only temporary residential use.
 It also possible that it may be lawful to occupy the RV only in a mobile home park or RV park.

 A California land use attorney can help you identify applicable laws and determine whether a tiny house would be legal on the vacant land you have in mind.